Beyond-Heroes/howto/main.md

  - GIT authenticates using a private and a public key pair.
 The public part is known to our git server and the porivate key is *secret*. **Never give away your private key to anyone!**

 #### using tortoisegit
- - You will be asked to provide your name and a e-mail address at first run
+ - You will be asked to provide your name and an e-mail address at first run

 ![grafik](https://github.com/Beyond-Heroes/howto/blob/main/config.png)
 - Now generate a new key pair and save public and private key!